stephen010x/webgl-c-frame/README.md

 ### Fractal Zoom Demo

 This demo showcases an *interactive* Mandelbrot fractal zoom.
-This was mostly an excercise of the GLSL shading language, and ultimately did not contribute any new features to the engine.\
+This was mostly an excercise of the GLSL shading language, and ultimately did not contribute any new features to the library.\
 (P.S.
 Beware of floating point limitations.)

 <image src="media/fractal.webp" width="200"></image>